PARTNERING WITH OUR BROTHERS AND SISTERS IN GULU, UGANDA

 What we do

 The physical presence of a church building helps create community awareness, stability, and ownership.
 When fellowships, which usually meet in homes or under a tree, grow large enough to need more substantial space, land is purchased and a structure is built.
-GMPI helps provide funding for land and materials, while locals do much of the labor.
+Historically, GMPI helped provide funding for land and materials, but in recent years, with improvements in the economy in Gulu, GMPI typically assists with the finishing touches of the church building after members have built the walls. $3000 helps complete one church building.

 Our Impact

-In addition to repairing more than 20 broken wells, GMPI has assisted indigenous Christians with the planting of nine churches.
-18 church leaders attended the most recent Annual Conference, and many of those are receiving bible college training.
-GMPI also supports 65 vulnerable children in their educational pursuits and discipleship needs.
+In addition to repairing more than 500 broken wells, GMPI has assisted indigenous Christians with the planting of 18 churches and 5 fellowships.
+Many church leaders have or are receiving bible college training.
 Ministry funds help local churches in their creative outreach activities, including hospital visitation, ministry with the disabled, micro development projects like goats, bees and chickens, and youth and children’s special events.
-Rev. David Ntogohnya (an Asbury Seminary Graduate), provides overbite to all of these efforts.
+Rev. David Ntogohnya (an Asbury Seminary Graduate who is the country director of GMPI) provides oversight to all of these efforts.

 Pastor Solomon